mossbanay/Psychology-3-4/Questions/Chapter8.md

 #### How is forgetting defined in psychology?

-Forgettting is the inability to access previously stored memories.
+Forgettting is the inability to access previously stored information.

 ---

 #### Explain the meaning of availability and accessibility of information in relation to memory and forgetting.

-Availability refers to the presence of information in memory whereas accessibility refers to whether or not that information can be located and retrieved.
+Availability refers to the presence of information stored in memory whereas accessibility refers to whether or not that information can be located and retrieved and therefore brought into consciousness.

 #### Create a definition of forgetting that refers to both availability (or available) and accessibility (or accessible).